-A keen advocate for contemporary music, Oliver has, to date, commissioned and premiered twenty-one new works from some of the most exciting composers of today; and has given the Russian premieres of a number of important 20th and 21st century pieces, including George Benjamin’s Lessons in Love and Violence, Maxwell Davies’ Eight Songs for a Mad King, Walton’s Façade and Ligeti’s Aventures and Nouvelles Aventures.
+A firm advocate for contemporary music, Oliver has commissioned and premiered over 25 new pieces from some of the most exciting composers of today.
+In previous years, he gave the Russian premieres of a number of important 20th- and 21st-century works, including George Benjamin’s Lessons in Love and Violence, Birtwistle’s The Triumph of Time, Maxwell Davies’ Eight Songs for a Mad King, Walton’s Façade and Ligeti’s Aventures and Nouvelles Aventures.

 “Oliver Zeffman is a highly talented and enterprising young conductor.
 His programming is adventurous and dynamic - he has performed a large amount of contemporary music alongside traditional repertoire - and he brings drive and flair to the concert platform.
 I am very happy to warmly recommend him and his work.”

 “The champagne of Bernstein's Candide overture was brilliantly uncorked...
 Finally came Tchaikovsky's Romeo and Juliet, played with tremendous ardour and shrewd dramatic timing under Zeffman's baton.”